UI5/linter/docs/Scope-of-Autofix.md

 		- [Resource Bundle Loading](#resource-bundle-loading)
 		- [Other Async APIs](#other-async-apis)

-## General Limitations
+## General Restrictions

 - **Change from sync to async APIs** - Requires restructuring code flow (often affecting multiple files), which cannot be done automatically
 - **Complex API replacements** - Some APIs require complex replacements with multiple API calls and new local variables, this is currently not supported
-- **Context-dependent migrations** - Some migrations depend on how the API is used in the broader context
+- **Context-dependent replacements** - Some replacements depend on how the API is used in the broader context
-- **Return value usage** - Some APIs have different return values in their replacements, making migration impossible if the return value is used
+- **Return value usage** - Some return types or values differ, making automatic replacements impossible if the return value is used

 ## jQuery.sap APIs